bmaitho/python-p3-v2-final-project-template/README.md

 ## Artist
 The Artist class represents an artist.
 It includes methods for creating, retrieving, updating, and deleting artist records in the database.

-## Helpers
-The helpers.py file contains functions that are called by the CLI to perform various operations on the database, such as listing all artists, finding an artist by name, creating a new song, etc.

 ## Debug
 The debug.py file can be used to interactively test the models and functions without going through the CLI.
 This is helpful for development and debugging.